 The Authority must adopt an annual budget in accordance with N.J.A.C.
 5:31-2.
 N.J.A.C.
 5:31-2 requires the governing body to introduce the annual Authority budget at least 60 days prior to the end of the current year and to adopt not later than the beginning of the Authority's year.
 The governing body may amend the budget at any point during the year.
 The budget is adopted on the accrual basis of accounting with provisions for cash payments for bond principal.
-Depreciation expense, bond issuance costs and bond premiums are not included in the budget appropriations.
+Depreciation expense, bond issue costs, bond premiums, deferred loss on defeasance and the annual required contribution for the Authority's pension and other postemployment benefits (OPEB) Plan are not included in the budget appropriations.